Smelton01/go-basics/task/README.md

 - `list` - lists all of our incomplete tasks
 - `do` - marks a task as complete

-Tasks will be stored using BoltDB
+Tasks will be stored in local storage using BoltDB